asteyven/SET08103-base/assessment/README.md

 #### REVIEW MEETING: Lab of Week 5

-The aim of this code review meeting is to check that the project workflow is set-up for the team.
+The aim of this code review meeting is to check that the project workflow is set up for the team.
 You may choose to meet some of the feature requirements during this review point, but it is not as necessary.

 #### Checklist Submission 1 (23% of CW mark)